Alexandra Feodorovna (Alix of Hesse): Struggle to bear an heir

-On 26 June 1899, Alexandra gave birth to her third child and daughter, Maria.
-Queen Victoria sent Alexandra a telegram when Maria was born: “I am so thankful that dear Alicky has recovered so well, but I regret the third girl for the country.”
+On 26 June 1899 Alexandra gave birth to her third child and daughter, Maria.
+Queen Victoria sent Alexandra a telegram when Maria was born: "I am so thankful that dear Alicky has recovered so well, but I regret the third girl for the country."
 Grand Duke Konstantin fretted: "And so there's no Heir.
-The whole of Russia will be disappointed by this news.”
+The whole of Russia will be disappointed by this news."
 Russians saw the birth of a third daughter as proof that Alexandra was bad luck.
-Two weeks after Maria's birth, Nicholas's brother George died and Michael became the heir presumptive to the throne.
+Two weeks after Maria's birth, Nicholas's brother George died and their younger brother Michael became the heir presumptive to the throne.
 Courtiers flocked to Michael and treated him as the heir apparent, which distressed Alexandra.
-In October 1900, Nicholas became ill with abdominal typhus and was confined to bedrest for five weeks.
-The cabinet were forced to discuss what would happen if Nicholas would die.
-Alexandra was pregnant with Anastasia, and she insisted that she be named regent in the hope that she would bear a son.
-However, Nicholas's ministers refused: If Nicholas died, Michael would become tsar.
+In October 1900 Nicholas became ill with abdominal typhus and was confined to bed for five weeks.
+The cabinet were forced to discuss what would happen if Nicholas died.
+Alexandra was pregnant with her fourth child, and she insisted that she be named regent in the hope that she would bear a son.
+However Nicholas's ministers refused: If Nicholas died, Michael would become tsar.
 If Alexandra's baby was a boy, Michael would renounce the throne in his nephew's favor.
-Alexandra was not satisfied, and she grew to distrust Nicholas's ministers for trying to "steal" her future son's inheritance.
+Alexandra was not satisfied and she grew to distrust Nicholas's ministers for trying to "steal" her future son's inheritance.

-On 18 June 1901, Alexandra gave birth to Anastasia.
+On 18 June 1901 Alexandra gave birth to Anastasia.
 Nicholas's sister, Grand Duchess Xenia, exclaimed, "My God!
-What a disappointment!… a fourth girl!"
-The French diplomat Maurice Paléologue reported: “The German [Alexandra] has the evil eye.
-Thanks to her nefarious influence our Emperor is doomed to catastrophe.”
-The Russian peasants decided that “the Empress was not beloved in heaven or she would have borne a son."
+What a disappointment!... a fourth girl!"
+The French diplomat Maurice Paléologue reported: "The German [Alexandra] has the evil eye.
+Thanks to her nefarious influence our Emperor is doomed to catastrophe."
+The Russian peasants decided that "the Empress was not beloved in heaven or she would have borne a son."

 Alexandra and Nicholas turned to the faith in hopes of having a son.
 Shortly after Anastasia's birth, Grand Duchess Militza Nikolaevna introduced Alexandra to a mystic named Philippe Nizier-Vachot.
 He was an unlicensed quack who claimed that he could use his magnetic powers to change the sex of a baby inside the womb.
-Nicholas contrived a medical diploma from the Petersburg Military Medical Academy for Philippe and made him State Councilor and military doctor.
-Nicholas's mother (Marie), sister (Xenia), and sister-in-law (Ella) were alarmed and warned him and Alexandra to stay away from Philippe, but the Imperial couple did not heed their advice.
+Nicholas contrived a medical diploma from the Imperial Military Medical Academy for Philippe and made him State Councilor and military doctor.
+Nicholas's mother (Maria), sister (Xenia) and sister-in-law (Ella) were alarmed and warned him and Alexandra to stay away from Philippe, but the imperial couple did not heed their advice.